crkn-rcdr/OCR-Evaluations/README.md

 - preserve table and form structure
 - normalize output into field/value representations instead of only free text

-This matters because raw OCR text can look worse than ABBYY even when the characters are similar, simply because ABBYY is reconstructing structured results rather than emitting a flat stream.
+Raw OCR text can look worse than ABBYY even when the characters are similar, simply because ABBYY is reconstructing structured results rather than emitting a flat stream.

 ##### Validation and constraint checking after recognition